Yuri-Oliferchuk/wanderlust-project/README.md

 Save the API Key you obtained from OpenWeather to const openWeatherKey.

 4.
-Save 'https://api.openweathermap.org/data/2.5/weather' to const weatherUrl.
+Save 'api.openweathermap.org/data/2.5/weather'  to const weatherUrl.

 See examples of OpenWeather API calls under ‘Examples of API calls’ on the OpenWeather documentation.

-*Get Data from Foursquare*
+##Get Data from Foursquare

 5.
 The following steps will guide you through constructing the getPlaces() function, which is called from executeSearch().